JamesMason/web-dev-hw/README.md

-# web-dev-hw# My Intro-Web-Dev Homework Repo.
+# My Intro-Web-Dev Homework Repo.
 ## James Mason
 I decided to take this class because it is a prerequisite in the Media Arts BFA and I thought it would be easier to get it out of the way in the summer, and because I have no experience with code at all and want to create my own pages on the internet.